 - In Rob Thurman's Cal Leandros novels, the language of the Auphe is impossible for humans to speak and almost impossible for supernatural beings to speak.
 Hearing it "feels like someone shoving ground glass in your ear."
 It is described as damaging the air and the universe itself whenever it is spoken.

-- In A TAINT IN THE BLOOD, COUNCIL OF SHADOWS, and SHADOWS OF FALLING NIGHT by S. M. Stirling, the lingua demonica, Mhabrogast,spoken by the vampiric-shapeshifting-sorcerer Shadowspawn, is either the language of Hell or the operating code of the universe (maybe both).
+- In The Shadowspawn, the lingua demonica, Mhabrogast, spoken by the vampiric-shapeshifting-sorcerer Shadowspawn race, is either the language of Hell or the operating code of the universe (maybe both).

-- The language of the Goa'uld of Stargate SG-1 isn't technically an evil language, considering townspeople and Jaffa speak it, and it's supposed to be based on Ancient Egyptian...but when spoken by a Goa'Uld with their flanged voices and glowy eyes?
+- The language of the Goa'uld of Stargate SG-1 isn't technically an evil language, considering townspeople and Jaffa speak it, and it's supposed to be based on Ancient Egyptian... but when spoken by a Goa'uld with their flanged voices and glowy eyes?
 Running seems a good option.
 Considering how often O'Neill pointed out mistakes in their grammar, maybe they just felt safer that way.
 Also, English as spoken by snakeheads is pretty damn Black, too.
 That language has way too many expressions that translate as "Surrender or die!".
 And about half the language consists of the word "kree!"
 Since "Kree!" is a word that equates to "Attention!", "Mach Schnell!" and/or "Make It So!" depending on context, it makes sense that it gets said often by tyrants barking orders.

 - The Breen in Star Trek: Deep Space Nine speak an electronic-sounding, guttural tongue.